 Transfer Speeds: 867Mbps on 5GHz and up to 400mbps on 2,4GHz | Antennas: 2 | Comes With Heat-sink: Yes

 Rosewill network cards are accentuated by their red heatsinks and two detachable wide-range antennas supporting the AC 802.11 standard with available backward compatibility.
 These dual-band cards run at 867Mbps on 5GHz and up to 400mbps on 2,4GHz.
 We obtained stable download speeds of 290Mbps and upload speeds of 186Mbps.
-Lag-free online gaming, 4k Ultra HD video streaming, and web surfing are a walk in the park for this beaut.
+Lag-free online gaming, 4k Ultra HD video streaming, and web surfing are a walk in the park for this.

 Its speeds are further emboldened by the two omnidirectional stout antennas which benefit from the Beamforming technology and the 3×3 dual-band modulation to secure a signal range of 30 feet.
 These antennas cleverly identify the locations of wireless routers in the vicinity and directly connect to them utilizing the Beamforming technology.

 Its elegant aluminum heatsinks constitute a high-density alloy that effectively dissipates the heat to ensure the card’s durability and stable performance under all conditions.
 It supports advanced security of 64/128 WEP, WPA/WPA2, WPA-PSK/WPA2-PSK(TKIP/AES).
+If size is your concern, get the Rosewill AC 1300, it’s our recommended Mini PCIe Wifi Card.

 Helpful Read: Difference Between Router And Modem